luganali/loan-calculation/README.md

-Loan Calculation Application
+# Loan Calculation Application

 This application is using for different types of  Loan Calculations.

-Run the spring boot application directly with Application class.
+Run the spring boot application directly with Application class .

+"com.visma.loan.calculation.LoanCalculationApplication"

+!There is two ways to test application :

-With using Postman, you can use this URL; localhost:8081/loan/calculateLoan
+> With using Postman, you can use this URL; localhost:8081/loan/calculateLoan

     Here is the request example;

-{ "type":"HOUSING_LOAN", "term": 12, "amount": 120000 }
+    {
+    "loanAmount": 120000,
+    "loanPeriodYear": 12,
+    "type": "HOUSING_LOAN"
+    }

     and expected response;

     { "monthlyPayment": 1021.74}

-Or

-You can use Swagger interface to send your request :
+> You can use Swagger interface to send your request :

 http://localhost:8081/swagger-ui/